-NOTE: If the driver or passengers are found contaminated during personnel monitoring, insure the vehicle is IMPOUNDED.
+NOTE: If the driver or passenger is found contaminated during personnel monitoring, ensure the vehicle is IMPOUNDED.

-- A. General Public vehicles may be monitored / decontaminated as time / resources permits using the following procedure. - B. Perform an operational check of the Ludlum 3 Survey Meter. - C. Perform background check in the area of use and record. - D. The Range Selector switch should be placed in the X0.1 position - E. The interior of vehicles should be surveyed before decontamination is attempted.
+- A. General Public vehicles may be monitored / decontaminated as time / resources permits using the following procedure. - B. Perform an operational check of the Ludlum 26-3 Survey Meter. - C. Perform background check in the area of use and record reading. - D. The interior of vehicles should be surveyed before decontamination is attempted.
 Hold the probe approximately 1 inch from the surface and move at approximately 6 inches per second paying particular attention to the door handles, steering wheel, seats, and floor.
-If any contamination is present (300 cpm or greater above background), IMPOUND the vehicle
+If any contamination is present (300 cpm or greater above background), IMPOUND the vehicle.